duncantl/CodeAnalysis/Topics/outline.md

 * R workflow is interactive.
 We go through multiple drafts of programs.
 Often the early drafts are not idiomatic or efficient.
 We can use code analysis to make it easier to clean them up.

-* (MORE)
+  1. At the most basic level, code analysis can help us understand a package's/project's structure, dependencies, etc.
+  2. Knowing that structure, we can go a step further to clean the existing code, removing redudencies or unused pieces
+  3. But we are not just limited to cleaning the code.
+We can also refactor the code to be more efficient, or to take advantage of opportunities for increased performance, e.g. parallelization.

 ## Getting Information About Project Structure

 * Projects tend to build up a lot of files/functions over time.
+Even well-documented projects can be difficult to understand and navegate function and file dependencies and relationships.
-In long projects or projects worked on by many people, these can be hard to navigate.
+  This is especially the case in long-running projects or projects worked on by many people.

 1. Identify input/output data files (see CodeDepends).
     * Useful to typical useRs.
+2. Identify function dependencies, entry points, and wrapper functions
-2. Summarize code from a project (see RCleanProject).
+3. Summarize code from a project (see RCleanProject).
    Find minimal example: create graph of scripts for directory?
     * Richer example of what can be done by tool developers.
+4. Aids in creation of build files, e.g. GNU make

 ## Cleaning Up Code